Georgia Tech baseball weekly report

 At the start of each week throughout the regular season, The Atlanta Journal-Constitution will take a closer look at the Georgia Tech baseball team.

-Here’s a breakdown of the Yellow Jackets (15-4, 3-0 ACC) going into the fifth week of the campaign:
+Here’s a breakdown of the Yellow Jackets (15-7, 3-3 ACC) going into the sixth week of the campaign:

 Rank: N/A